 "To be frank I don't really think too much about the rankings.
 I really did well in the last eight to ten months.
 I want to just keep playing tournaments and enjoy playing the sport," he said.

 Asked if he will become World No. 1 if he wins the upcoming China Open, Srikanth said, "That's how it is.
-If you do consistently well, rankings do follow.
-I don't want to run behind rankings but I want to play well in the tournaments."
+If you do consistently well, rankings do follow and I don't want to run behind the rankings.
+I really want to play well in the tournaments."

 Srikanth said he will be competing in the Nationals (next week), besides the China and Hong Kong Open and the BWF World Super Series Finals in Dubai in December.